echen2026/polyfff/README.md

 # PolyFFF

-A modern web application designed to streamline the management of Fun Food Friday at Polytechnic School.
+A modern web application designed to streamline the management of Fun Food Friday.

 ## 🌟 Features